 Steps into making my indoor bamboo fountain.
 A simple fountain that adds life indoor with that soothing sound of running water.

 If you want a fragrant, flourishing garden, these 14 flowers are the perfect addition to your space.

-Plumeria, hibiscus, and periwinkle are just three of the flowers on this list of flowering plants with five petals.
+Plumeria, hibiscus, and periwinkle are three of the flowers on this list of the most beautiful flowering plants with five petals.

 Listed here are 12 beautiful flowers with tubular shapes.
 Attract hummingbirds and bees to your yard with these plants that bear funnel-shaped flowers.

 An interesting legend of kamote or sweet potato, a herbaceous plant that is often grown on the ground.
 And although the tops are consumed, it's the tuberous roots that is a very well known crop.